 Army.
 Cadets intent on commissioning may compete for training opportunities at a number of Army schools during the summer months.
-These schools include Airborne, Air Assault, Northern Warfare, and the Combat Diver Qualification Course.
+These schools include Airborne, Air Assault, Northern Warfare, and Mountain Warfare.
 During the summer after the junior year, all contracted cadets will attend the Leadership Development and Assessment Course (LDAC), known as "Warrior Forge" at Fort Lewis, Washington.
 A cadet's performance at this intensive five-week training event plays a significant role in the cadet's competition for an Army commission, determining the type of commission, selection of Army professional branch, and follow-on duty assignments.
 After LDAC, selected cadets may attend Cadet Troop Leader Training (CTLT).
 CTLT cadets are sent to regular Army units in the United States and overseas to perform as platoon leaders for two or three weeks, depending on location.

 Navy/Marine Corps.
 Once selected, scholarship program cadets must perform training of four to eight weeks during each summer between academic years.
 The first summer, cadets receive indoctrination in aviation, submarine, amphibious, and surface operations at various military bases throughout the country.
 The second summer, training is performed aboard operational ships in the fleet at home and abroad.
 Marine option midshipmen have the opportunity to train with active duty or reserve units in amphibious operations, combined arms exercise, or mountain warfare.
 During the third summer, candidates for Navy commissions perform their training with fleet operational ships or aviation squadrons, serving as junior officers.
 Marine Corps candidates attend Officer Candidates School at Quantico, Virginia.
 Contracted, non-scholarship cadets (College Program Advanced Standing) are required to perform only the training specified for the third summer.

 Air Force.
-Cadets selected for enrollment into the POC must attend Air Force ROTC Field Training, normally during the summer between their third and second class years.
-This training, conducted at active duty U.S. Air Force installations across the country, is designed to develop military leadership and discipline as well as provide an orientation to Air Force operations.
+Cadets selected for enrollment into the POC must attend Air Force ROTC Field Training, normally during the summer between their sophomore and junior years.
+This training, conducted at Maxwell Air Force Base, Ala., is designed to develop military leadership and discipline as well as provide an orientation to Air Force operations.
 At the same time, each cadet is evaluated for potential as an Air Force officer.
 Field Training normally includes markmanship, expeditionary operations, and physical fitness training.
-A variety of professional development training programs are available to qualified GMC cadets during the summer between their fourth and third class years and to interested POC cadets between their second and first class years.
+A variety of professional development training programs are available to qualified GMC cadets during the summer between their freshman and sophomore years and to interested POC cadets between their junior and senior years.
 Cadets may participate in career field orientation at locations around the world in jobs such as pilot, aircraft maintenance, security police, or missile launch officer.